ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 33:01 _Nao:_
 Right.
 So this is one of the slides that I didn't show today.
-But what Hyatt was talking about is kind of explaining this figure.
+But what Hayato was talking about is kind of explaining this figure.
 Like the way you experience red is related to with the other experience, not only color but shape and also sound and so on in a very complicated way.
 And then we can actually measure how similar they are by asking the people and then you can also do that for the other people.
 And then these two similarity metrics can be directly compared with our new method of this unsupervised running.